+Today's blog post is about proper left hand placement on your violin or viola.
 Where you place your left hand is very important.
 However, the shape of your hand may be at least equally or more important.
 Therefore, we are going to talk about both today.

 The best way to practice your hand placement is with scales.
 Remember, always use the metronome!
-Use a 1, 2 or 3 octave scale as your usual warm-up routine and never practice faster than you can maintain awesome left hand placement.
+Use a 1, 2, or 3-octave scale as your usual warm-up routine and never practice faster than you can maintain awesome left hand placement.